 Was I being followed?
 If so, by who?
 I decide to name my stalker, Hans.
 It seemed to fit him and after all, we are now in Germany.

 I skipped the coffee and made my way back on to the bus.
 Sure enough, moments later he boarded and took up his seat, several rows back and on the other side of the bus.

 “Hans on!”
 I disapprovingly muttered to myself, under my breath.

 His arrival fed my paranoia, as I was unable to see what he was doing, without turning fully around and raising suspicions.
 I submitted to an uncomfortable journey, with only a few restrained fleeting glances, to renew my suspicions, as I went.

-Read More: Scotland to Australia Part 1.
+Did you miss the first part: Scotland to Australia Part 1.

 I have to admit that Frankfurt was never a likely candidate to be the ‘Nirvana’ that we were looking for but it was home to Kate’s brother and a family visit was certainly in order.